jleyva/moodle-block_configurablereports/README.txt

   * validation if a class exists and inherits the correct parent class.
   * Changelog to separate file
   * Move cron to a scheduled task
+  * phpcpd and phpdocs checks in CI
+  * Make CSS strict should only effect this plugin!

 ----------------------------------------------------------------------